 Two teenagers suffered concussions on Verruckt.
 Another slammed her head into her knees on the first drop and needed seven stitches across her right eyebrow.
 A man broke two toes.
 Several riders hurt their necks or suffered whiplash.
 Two riders — one in June 2015 and the other in August 2016 — ended up with injured spinal disks after a ride down the slide.
 These incidents were a warning that was not heeded by park management.

 It was a horrific fatality of a young boy that led to a full inquiry into the extent of injuries that riders had suffered.
-A 10 year old Olathe Kansas boy was going down Verruckt when his raft went airborne and he was decapitated by a metal hoop that supported a netting system atop the ride.
+A 10-year-old Olathe Kansas boy was going down Verruckt when his raft went airborne and he was decapitated by a metal hoop that supported a netting system atop the ride.
 He was seated in the front.
 Two women in the raft with him were seriously injured.
 After his death, an official investigation by prosecutors was launched.
 As a result, a grand jury indictment was issued and criminal charges were lodged against executives associated with the park arising from the death of a child on Aug.
 7, 2016.

 Other Park Injuries

-A 13-year-old girl and her friends went to the Seven Peaks water park in Provo in September of 2015 for a day of fun in the sun.
+A 13-year-old girl and her friends went to the Seven Peaks water park in Provo in September 2015 for a day of fun in the sun.
 Instead, she suffered an injury that devastated her life.
 She was badly injured on a water slide.

 She had to undergo reconstructive surgery to repair her face.
 And most tragically she suffered a traumatic brain injury.
 This was preventable if the design and maintenance of the ride had been up to standards.